wpfhtl/emacs/README.md

 between different softwares and reducing the possibility of being distracted by other information (e.g., Facebook, Email, News, Youtube).
-Within Emacs, you can develop your favorite work-flow and stick with the same group of key shortcuts for different tasks.
+Within Emacs, you can develop your favorite work-flow and stick with the same key shortcuts for different tasks.

 <!-- As a software being developed for 30 years, -->
 <!-- Emacs can offer your great tools to finish your work in very efficient way. -->